Ryan-Eberle/MatplotLib-Challenge/README.md

 Calculate the correlation coefficient and linear regression model of mouse weight and average tumor volume for the Capomulin regimen.
 Plost the linear regression model on the previous scatter plot.

 ## Analysis
+Ramicane and Capomulin as treatments were successful in reducing the volume of the tumor size during the trial period.
+Running these regimens under a longer study could prove even more success.

+Ramicane and Capomulin also had a smaller Standard Deviation of their tumor size.
+This shows that the regimens produced more consistent results among the mice that they tested.
+The higher Standard Deviation numbers of the other regimens show a more sporadic result range amongst the mice in those groups.

+In the Capomulin test group, the size of tumor strongly correlated with weight of mouse.
+Do larger mice produce larger tumors?
+Or, more then likely, the larger tumors will ultimately add to the total weight of their mice.
+Running these computations against the other regimen groups would help sus out this information